-Come and join us for an 11-mile circular spring walk on the South Downs on Saturday 17 March 2018.
+Come and join us for a 13-mile circular spring walk on the South Downs on Saturday 17 March 2018.

 This walk is great opportunity to get out in the local countryside and meet with other BMC members whilst enjoying a fine hill walk.

 Start Point: Hassocks rail station (TQ 3042 1553)

 Start Time: 10:00

 Distance: 13 miles